osiz-blockchainapp/mica-hCoinSandbox/docs/index.rst

 software before going to beta and for users who want to familiarize themselves with Tezos before using their real tez.

-We offer support for Babylonnet on IRC.
+We offer support for Alphanet on IRC.

-The Tezos Babylonnet (test) network will be live as long as Mainnet will be running the Babylon protocol.
+The Tezos Alpha (test) network has been live and open since February 2017.

 Zeronet
 ~~~~~~~